measurement-kit/measurement-kit/README.md

     ./configure --with-libevent=/opt/local
 ```

-- to compile the libevent distributed along with MeasurementKit, use
+- to force-compile the libevent distributed along with MeasurementKit, use

 ```
     ./configure --with-libevent=builtin
 ```

-## How to test MeasurementKit
+## How to test MeasurementKit on a Unix-like system

 Once you have built MeasurementKit, to compile and run the unit
 test programs, run: